 Langston Hughes asked: “What happens to a dream deferred?
 Does it dry up like a raisin in the sun?”
 Yes, and that too has value & possibility, encapsulated in the adage ‘the darker the skin, the sweeter the juice’.
 In cacáo’s case, each of its components still has individual abundance to flourish by themselves.
 Seeds can be processed without undergoing fermentation (usually rendering simple straightforward cocoa flavor, devoid of nuances often found in the fuller spectrum – particularly high fruits & flowers) or without roasting (leaving a flatter profile).
 And pulp can have an appetizing taste all its own (& if of a certain scent it serves as a sensory pre-cursor to identifying fine-flavor cacáo in the field).
 But the benefit of integration is that once all forces come together, they’re far greater than the sum of their parts.

 Just as in ancient Rome, natural gas-powered furnaces today burn at up to 2,000ºF for 24 hours to smelt sand into glass for windows, bottles or a cell-phone monitor, the basics for making chocolate still incorporate the Mayan methods deep inside modern machinery.
-This chart, showing the most important processes employed, reveals a system linking together distinct steps, each just as important as the others along the value-chain in aggregating chocolate from innumerable subsidiary compounds, themselves perhaps the outcome of many others, in what appears an infinite regression triggering a flavor-reactor in which everything connects to… everything.
+This chart, showing the most important processes employed, reveals a system linking together distinct steps, each important in their own way along the value-chain in aggregating chocolate from innumerable subsidiary compounds, themselves perhaps the outcome of many others, in what appears an infinite regression triggering a flavor-reactor in which everything connects to… everything else.
 It helps explain why the same bean, in the same hands, from the same batch yields asymptotical results – a term borrowed from geometry that means a line tending ever nearer to a curve without intersecting — & the mind-bending consequences of infinite-zero.
 In other words, rarely ever exactly the same.